 Day 2: A Melting Pot of Choices

 The French viticulture term to describe a grape’s energy running from its roots to the grape, ultimately turning the grape red, is veraison.
-Veraison is also the name of a French-inspired restaurant on Lincoln Avenue, inside the Mount View Hotel & Spa where the highlight is a seat at the raw bar to slurp oysters on the half shell.
-Veraison also offers house-made charcuterie and artisan cheeses to enjoy pre- or post-dinner of coq au vin.
+Veraison is also the name of a French-inspired restaurant on Lincoln Avenue, inside the Mount View Hotel & Spa, where the highlight is a seat at the raw bar to slurp oysters on the half shell.
+Veraison also offers house-made charcuterie and artisan cheeses to enjoy pre- or post-dinner of coq au vin and other French specialties.

 Noteworthy: Visit the Veraison website for upcoming events that include Bubbly Mondays, Brown Bag Club, Throwback Thursdays, and Winemaker Dinners.